ozoneapi/tide-portal/docs/10-index.md

 > Tide's international currency account information and international payments APIs are available via this modified customer interface.
 >
 > If you require test accounts please contact help@tide.co

-## Getting Started

-See our [Getting Started]() page for instructions on accessing our sandbox and production APIs